New Absentee Rules for the 2020 General Election

 Does not apply to November 3, 2020 elections.
 Click link above for 2020 General Election rules.

 Absentee In Person

-Step 1: Visit your county voter registration office.
+Step 1: Visit your county voter registration office or extension office.

 Step 2: Complete an application.

 You may vote absentee in person up until 5:00 p.m. on the day before the election.
 Rules for photo ID required to vote at the polling place apply.

 Additional in-person absentee locations are available in some counties for some elections.

 Absentee By Mail